polkadot-js/docs/docs/api/start/types.extend.md

 });
 ```

 Always look at customization and understand the impacts, replicating these changes between the node and the API.
-For the above the `Address` type is used in the construction of the `UncheckedExtrinsic` type, while the lookup type is applicable on transactions such as `balances.transfer(to: LookupSource, value: Balance)`
+For the above the `Address` type is used in the construction of the `UncheckedExtrinsic` type, while the lookup type is applicable on transactions such as `balances.transferKeepAlive(to: LookupSource, value: Balance)`

 ## Custom RPC